 Education Tax Credits

 The U.S. Congress established federal tax credits for qualified college tuition and related expenses under the Taxpayer Relief Act of 1997 and the American Recovery and Reinvestment Act (ARRA) of 2009.
 Please visit Tax Credit Information (UH System) for more information about these tax credits as well as other education-related tax credits.
-For additional help, visit the Internal Revenue Service (IRS) or review IRS Publication 970 (PDF).
+For additional help, review IRS Publication 970 (PDF).

 Your 1098-T Tuition Statement will be available for viewing electronically on your MyUH Portal from January 31.
 An email with the subject line "Important Tax Return Document Available" will be sent to your hawaii.edu email address at that time.
 For additional information about the delivery and retrieval of your 1098-T form, visit the Bursar's Office website.